Do Go On - 541 - The Freedom House Ambulance Service

 So, yeah.

-I mean, that's so sweet of you to think that you'd still hang out with us if you were a Greggie.
+I mean, it's so sweet of you to think that you'd still hang out with us if you were a Greggie.

 Yeah.